|

 I return absolutely alone into your blood

-Withered Leaves
+Withered Leaves and

 they died without even shedding green